bishnukhadka/bishnukhadka.github.io/_posts/2025-06-23-LLM-Engineers-Handbook.md

 ### Chapter 1: Understanding
 - The chapter covers the following topics:
     - Understanding the LLM Twin concept
-    - Planning the MVP of the LLM Twin product
+    - Planning the MVP of the LLM Twin product.
     - Building ML systems with feature/training/inference pipelines
     - Designing the system architecture of the LLM Twin
 - The key of the LLM Twin stands in the following: